Special Considerations for TN Professionals Who Adjust Status

 TN Professionals Must Not Have Preconceived Intent to Adjust Status

-In fact, immigration officials may presume that an adjustment of status applicant had a preconceived intent if he or she files the I-485 application within 90 days of entry.
-If the individual applies more than 90 days after entry, immigration officials may not presume fraud unless there is other evidence to suggest misrepresentation.
+In fact, U.S. Citizenship and Immigration Services (USCIS) officers may presume that an adjustment of status applicant had a preconceived intent if they file the I-485 application shortly after entry.
+Many attorneys use 90 days as a reasonable period after entry to apply.
+Immigration officials are less likely to presume fraud unless there is other evidence to suggest misrepresentation.

 It is possible for nonimmigrant visa holders to enter the United States without preconceived intent and adjust status.
-If the individual’s plans changed during the course of the trip, he or she may adjust status.
-However, when these plans change within the first 90 days, it automatically generates suspicion from immigration officials.
-Thus, most attorneys recommend that their clients wait until after 90 days of entry to adjust status.
+If the individual entered with nonimmigrant intent but plans changed during the course of the trip, they may adjust status.
+However, this could still trigger suspicion if soon after entry.
+Thus, many attorneys recommend that their clients wait until after 90 days of entry to adjust status.

 After filing the Form I-485 to adjust status, an individual may continue to work under the TN status (8 CFR 274a.12I(9)).
 However, the I-485 application is a strong signal of an intent to immigrate permanently.
 Therefore, the TN professional will not be able to renew TN status or apply for a new TN visa under a different employer.
 Applicants can resolve this issue by obtaining employment authorization at the same time as filing the adjustment of status application.

 By including Form I-765, Application for Employment Authorization, concurrently with Form I-485, the applicant can obtain separate employment authorization based on the “adjustment of status applicant” eligibility category.
-U.S. Citizenship and Immigration Services (USCIS) generally issues the Employment Authorization Card (EAD) within 90 to 120 days of filing the application.
+USCIS generally issues the Employment Authorization Document (EAD) within 60 to 120 days of filing the application.
 What’s more, an EAD will enable the applicant to work for other employers.
 It is not tied to a single sponsor employer or occupation.

-Therefore, the TN nonimmigrant should review the expiration on his or her status before applying to adjust status.
+Therefore, the TN nonimmigrant should review the expiration on their status before applying to adjust status.
 Employment is authorized under the TN status or EAD.
 However, it will take several months for USCIS to issue the EAD.

 Travel Limited Immediately After Filing I-485